 - It doesn’t come with an arrow equipment.

-Bottom Line: This recurve bow is the best youth and women’s recurve bow simply because of its lightweight design, easy-to-understand mechanism, and extremely affordable price.
+Bottom Line: This bow is the best option for children and women simply because of its lightweight design, easy-to-understand mechanism, and extremely affordable price.

 Recurve Bow Buying Guide

 Recurve bows can either be a takedown or a solid one-piece.
 It becomes a takedown bow if the two limbs can be separated from the riser.
 Basically, it means that when you unstrung the string, the bow will break down into three parts.
 A takedown bow is great if you want a bow that’s easy to transport, maintain, and service.
 It’s also great for beginners because the draw weight can be adjustable.
 The limbs can be bought separately, so if you need to upgrade, you don’t have to buy a new bow, you just have to replace your limbs.
 The limbs are made of wood, carbon, fiberglass, and other materials.
-The riser of recurve bows can be made of wood, carbon, and metal.
+The riser is typically made of wood, carbon, or metal.